Pricing

 Viewers typically see the current problem in black-and-white, yet the new solution in vibrant color.

-Likewise, with numbers: Hmm, this sale price feels different.
+Same with numbers: Hmm, this sale price feels different.
 It must be numerically different.

 • Coulter, K. S., & Coulter, R. A. (2005).
 Size does matter: The effects of magnitude representation congruency on price perceptions and purchase likelihood.
 Journal of Consumer Psychology, 15(1), 64-76.